petrzivny/symfony-react-skeleton/README.md

    ```sh
    cd .docker && docker compose --env-file ../api/.env.local up -d
    ```
+   Try to run http://localhost:81/health to check if BE is running properly (you should see 200 JSON response with debug info).
 4. Run FE react app in dev mode
    ```sh
    cd ../fe && pnpm run dev